WIFO-Konjunkturtest

 WIFO-Konjunkturampel (economic traffic light)

-The results of the WIFO-Konjunkturtest (business cycle survey) for May show a slight deterioration in business assessments of the economy, which remain in the skeptical range.
-At –4.1 points (seasonally adjusted), the WIFO economic climate index was down 0.8 points on the previous month (–3.3 points).
-The overall economic situation assessments showed a cautious improvement (+1.1 points), but remained slightly below the zero line at –1.8 points.
-Economic expectations, on the other hand, deteriorated (–2.5 points) and remained in the skeptical range at –6.3 points.
+The results of the WIFO-Konjunkturtest (business cycle survey) for June once again show a slight deterioration in business assessments of the economy compared to the previous month, which remain in the skeptical range.
+At –6.7 points (seasonally adjusted), the WIFO economic climate index was 2.5 points below the previous month's value (–4.2 points).
+The overall economic situation assessments showed a deterioration (–4.9 points) and, at –6.8 points, were again noticeably below the zero line that separates positive from negative assessments.
+Economic expectations, on the other hand, have barely changed (–0.3 points) and remain in the skeptical range at –6.5 points.
 The economic picture continues to be dominated by the weak industrial economy.
-Due to the improvement in the situation index, the economic traffic light continues to show "green" despite declining economic expectations.
+Accordingly, the WIFO economic traffic light is showing "red" again, signalling a decline in economic momentum.

 PDF-Download

-Economic Sentiment Increases Marginally in the EU and the Euro Area; Employment Expectations Continue to Decline
+Economic Sentiment remains broadly stable in the EU and the euro area; Employment Expectations decline further

 PDF-Download